wely/DevCamp/HOL/dotnet/01-developer-environment/README.md

 * Exercise 3: Start your VSTS trial subscription
 * Exercise 4: Configure your Azure subscription for DevCamp
 * Exercise 5: Use an Azure Virtual Machine for remote development
-* Exercise 6: Deploy shared API application
+* Exercise 6: Deploy Shared API application
 * Exercise 7: Azure Portal walkthrough
 * Exercise 8: View the resources you created